Tag Archives: Yeshe Tsogyal

 King Trisong Detsen’s mother was Chinese.
 Khandro Yeshe Tsogyal was one of his five wives.
 He had three sons who were devoted to Padmasambhava and one daughter, Pema Sel, who was restored to life at the age of eight by Padmasambhava, who entrusted her with the Great Perfection cycle of Khandro Nyingthik.
 She later incarnated as Terton Pema Ledreltsal (13th century), Longchenpa (14th century), and Terton Padma Lingpa (15th century).

 In pursuit of his spiritual intentions, the King sought out many Buddhist teachers in China, Nepal, and India.
 Most notably, at age twenty, he sent Jnanakumara to fetch Shantarakshita (aka Khenpo Bodhisattva), the abbot of Nalanda, and to bring back the heisted Shakyamuni statue.
-When he tried to build a great temple like Odantapura in India, he met with heavy opposition from Bon practitioners, his ministers, and one his own wives.
+When he tried to build a great temple like Odantapura in India, he met with heavy opposition from Bon practitioners, his ministers, and one of his own wives.
 The spirits of Tibet were also very displeased and to retard any progress in the construction of Samye, they embarked on a campaign of daily natural disasters such as disease, floods, storms, famines.

 On Shantarakshita’s recommendation, the King sent five envoys to escort Padmasambhava, the Oddiyana vidyadhara, to central Tibet to deal with the disruptive situation.
 According to His Holiness Dudjom Rinpoche, Padmasambhava came to Tibet in the Iron Tiger Year of 810.
 Some say he was already 1,000 years old.
 In any case, Padmasambhava subdued the spirits and bound them to serve the Buddhist doctrine and its followers.
 As a result, the great temple of Samye, Sublime Palace of Inconceivable Self-Manifestation, was completed in five years.
 It is said that during the consecration of Samye, the statues walked around discussing the Dharma!

 Thereafter, using his wealth and power, King Trisong Detsen proceeded to systematically institutionalize Buddhism.
-At Samye, he hosted the famous several year-long debate between Indian and Chinese Buddhism, after which he declared Indian Buddhism to be the official religion of Tibet (792).
+At Samye, he hosted the famous several year-long debates between Indian and Chinese Buddhism, after which he declared Indian Buddhism to be the official religion of Tibet (792).
 He requested Shantarakshita to conduct the first monastic ordination ceremonies for monks and nuns.
 He gathered exceptional translators such as Vairotsana, Kawa Paltsek, Chokro Lui Gyaltsen, and others to translate both sutra and mantra teachings from Sanskrit into Tibetan.
 He brought a hundred and eight great Indian scholars, such as Vimalamitra and Buddhaguhya, to Tibet.
 He sent others to India to receive and bring back teachings from great masters such as Shri Singha and Humkara.

 He himself requested Padmasambhava to bestow the first tantric empowerment in the caves of Chimphu above Samye.
 The King was the only one of Guru Rinpoche’s twenty-five mahasiddha disciples who did not attain the rainbow body.
 However, he composed Dharma texts and is known for his mastery of Chemchok Heruka.